chanzer0/NBA-DFS-Tools/README.md

 ## Config

-In the base directory, you will find `config.json`, which has a few template options for you to limit players from teams, and make groups of players you want a limit on.
-The structure for them is as follows:
+In the base directory, you will find `sample.config.json`, which has a few template options for you to limit players from teams, and make groups of players you want a limit on.
+This is just meant to show you how you structure rules in this optimizer.
+When you're ready, copy this file and rename it to `config.json``

+The structure for the config is as follows:

 ```
+"projection_path": "projections.csv", // This is where projections are loaded from
+"ownership_path": "ownership.csv", // This is where ownership is loaded from
+"player_path": "player_ids.csv", // This is where player ids are loaded from
+"boom_bust_path": "boom_bust.csv", // This is where boom/bust data is loaded from
+"late_swap_path": "live_lineups.csv", // This is where late swap lineups are loaded from
+"contest_structure_path": "contest_structure.csv", // This is where GPP sim tournament strucure is loaded from
 "at_least": {
     "2": [
         ["Stephen Curry", "Domantas Sabonis", "Joel Embiid"], // This will use at least 2 of these players